5 Cliches to Avoid on College Application Essays

 Okay, so now you should know better what NOT to do.
 But what if you are still struggling to find something to write about?

-Plus, check out our Application Essay Writing program.
-Our expert essay coaches and college counselors guide students through the entire essay writing process and steer them away from common mistakes.
+Plus, check out our Application Essay Writing program or our College Essay Summer Workshop!
+Our expert essay coaches and college counselors guide students through the entire essay writing process and help them create stellar, polished application essays!